Skip to content

 In Global Space?

-The paint is defined in global space.
-This means that the paint will not be affected by the shape it is used to fill.
-This might be a bit counterintuitive at first.
+The paint is defined in global space, meaning it will NOT be affected by the shape it is used to fill.
+This might seem counterintuitive at first.

-A simple example to visualize this is to create a paint that covers the entire screen and then draw a rectangle in the middle of the screen with the paint.
+A simple example to visualize this is to create a paint that covers the entire screen and then draw a rectangle in the middle of the screen with that paint.

 PHP VectorGraphics Image Fill